parsa-abbasi/WebScraping/README.md

-# Introduction Web Scraping with Python
+# Web Scraping in Python

 This repository contains the code presented in the Web Scraping with Python presentation.
 You can find the information about the presentation and the slides [here](https://parsa-abbasi.github.io/talk/web-scraping-in-python/).